 Our Road Chief arrived in perfect shape right on time last evening!!
 We are excited to show the East Coast this awesome RV!
 Thanks so much.
 Your Sales Team is ***** (5 Stars).

-What impressed us most was our visit to the factory: wow!
+What impressed us most was our visit to the Workshop and Design Center: wow!
 The Road Chief really lives up to the press.
 The care and thought that was put into the design and execution blew us away.
 Really, every little detail from a design and function standpoint has been thought of and beautifully executed.
 This kind of attention to detail and care is a rare find these days.